GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 and so on.
 Each term here implies its own profound semantics.
 Who knows, maybe this helps to think better about domain models.
-The key principle here is that the units of abstraction should closely correspond to the entities of the domain, which makes it easier to keep the minimal gap between the domain model and implementation.
+The key principle here is that the units of abstraction should closely correspond to the entities of the domain, and use same language everywhere (e.g. in design docs, class names) which makes it easier to keep the minimal gap between the domain model and its actual implementation.

 The domain-driven design methodology is described in the book "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans.